Lead schools, 15 homes evacuated after gas line break

 LEAD — A broken gas line near the Golden Hills Inn prompted the evacuation of Lead-Deadwood Middle and High School, and at least 15 homes early Thursday afternoon.

 Nathan Allen, assistant fire chief at the Lead Volunteer Fire Department, said the call about the broken gas line came in at around 11:45 a.m.
 Thursday morning.
-Allen said the cause was not immediately clear.
-The line is located near the back of the Golden Hills Inn, next to Upper Main Street.
+Fire crews said the incident occurred when crews from a drilling company accidentally struck a gas line on Glover’s Hill along Lead’s Upper Main Street, while drilling to install fiber optic lines.
+The company had a legal permit to conduct the drilling in that area.

-Allen said the evacuations for all properties south of the line break were issued as a precaution, due to the high level of gas that was traveling in that direction.
-Fire crews also blocked off the last block of upper Main Street, near the hotel and the stoplight, for several hours.
+Allen said the evacuations for all properties south of the line break were issued as a precaution, due to the strong gas odors in that direction.
+Fire crews also blocked off Glover’s Hill for several hours.

 “It’s gonna be awhile,” Allen said about waiting for the line to be repaired.
 “It’s a spider web of gas lines in there.”